victordomingos/Count-files/docs/source/examples.rst

 |

 This utility can also be used to search for files that have a certain file extension (using ``-fe`` or ``--file-extension``) and, optionally, display a short preview (``-p`` or ``--preview``) for text files.
 The size of the preview text sample can optionally be customized by using the ``-ps`` or ``--preview-size`` argument followed by an integer number specifying the number of characters to present.

 The list of file types for which preview is available can be viewed with the ``-st`` or ``--supported-types`` argument.

-By default, the result of a search by certain file extension is a list with the full paths of the files found.
+By default, the result of a search by a certain file extension is a list of the full paths of the files found.
 If you need information about the size of the files, use the ``-fs`` or ``--file-sizes`` argument.

 Searching for files with a specific extension
 """""""""""""""""""""""""""""""""""""""""""""